awein/SleepProxyClient/README.md

 ### The scripts

-This little tool consist of four scripts:

-1. sleepproxyclient.py
-	This script sends the actual DNS update request to the sleep proxy server.
-	It can be easily used without the other two scripts too.

-2. sleepproxyclient.sh
-	Allows to send the update request to all available sleep proxy servers by just specifying the network interface to use as parameter.

-3. 00sleepproxyclient.sh
+How it works:

+- 00sleepproxyclient
 	This hook will be installed to <code>/etc/pm/sleep.d/</code> and called by pm-utils before going to sleep.
+This script will call sleepproxyclient.sh and is actually calling the sleepproxyclient scripts.

-4. checkSleep.sh
+- checkSleep.sh
  Is an example script to show how to actually suspend the host.
 It does some checks to determine if the host is currently in use or not.
 It will suspend the host after two successfully calls by <code>pm-suspend</code>.
 This script is designed to be periodically called by a cronjob.
 	To be able to do some more advanced checks take a look at other projects like https://github.com/OMV-Plugins/autoshutdown/.
 Just configure them to call <code>pm-suspend</code> instead of <code>shutdown</code> to activate your SleepProxyClient.